evawf/infinity-scroll/README.md

 ## Installation

-1. Clone this repo and run
+1. Clone this repo and install dependencies
 ```
 npm install
 ```